Skip to main content Skip to accessibility

 Highways (Jersey) Law 1956

-Step by step to carrying out your works
+Steps to follow before carrying out your works

 1. consider the standards and guidance for access to public roads

-2. if required, make your planning applications and receive a planning permit
+2. if needed, make your planning applications and receive your permit

 5. wait for us to review your licence application and designs submission

-8. make sure your contractor receives the road works permit and then starts work
+2. make sure your contractor receives the road works permit

 Standards and guidance for access to public roads

-Any works that may affect a GoJ main road must meet regulations and standards for the layout before it can be approved and carried out.
+Any works affecting our main roads must meet regulations and standards before it can be approved and carried out, including:

 • road layout